AmZu1212/LeapGlove/README.md

 6. **Connect the electronics and pair the LeapGlove with Windows via Bluetooth:**
     - Open your PC’s Bluetooth panel and pair with the LeapGlove.
-    - Check in device manager which COM# is your esp bluetooth connection
+    - Check in device manager which COM# is your esp bluetooth connection:

       ![image](https://github.com/user-attachments/assets/9f4184cc-f68d-4b25-a4c3-11a6e81f580e)

     - Update the esp port in the script:
       ![image](https://github.com/user-attachments/assets/d08bcf45-913b-4b04-b0b3-2f612205aaf6)